Veterinary Technician

 Online Vet Tech School

 Pursue your passion for working with animals and prepare for an in-demand career in veterinary healthcare with Penn Foster's online Veterinary Technician Associate Degree.
-Our self-paced, online courses allow you to study on your own time, using visual learning aids and interactive assessments to help prepare you for a rewarding career as a veterinary technician.
+Our self-paced, online AVMA-accredited vet tech courses allow you to study on your own time, using visual learning aids and interactive assessments to help prepare you for a rewarding career as a veterinary technician.

 • Penn Foster's online Vet Tech Program is fully accredited through AVMA-CVTEA